This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Bake the Casserole: The next day, remove the casserole from the refrigerator and let it sit at room temperature for about 30 minutes.
-Preheat your oven to 350°F (177°C).
-Bake the casserole, covered, for 25–30 minutes, or until the egg mixture is set and the top is lightly golden.
+- Bake.
+The next morning, take the casserole out of the refrigerator and let it sit at room temperature for 30 minutes while you preheat the oven to 350°F. Place the dish on a rimmed baking sheet to catch any drips.
+Cover with foil and bake for 25 to 30 minutes, until the egg is set in the center and the top is lightly golden.

 Expert Tips